CyrilRonseaux/BenniesScript/README.md

 # BenniesScript
 Roll20 script to ease dealing Savage Worlds Bennies to players.
+You can also use it to grant Conviction, count Mass Battle tokens, or keep track of Social Conflict Influence.

 ## Setup
 You need a Roll20 Pro Subscription to be able to use API Scripts.